 STL is a file format commonly used for 3D printing and computer-aided design (CAD).
 The name STL is an acronym that stands for stereolithography — a popular 3D printing technology.
 You might also hear it referred to as Standard Triangle Language or Standard Tessellation Language.

-You can recognise an STL image by its .stl file extension and by its lack of colour and texture.
+You can recognize an STL image by its .stl file extension and by its lack of color and texture.

 History of the STL file.

 STL was created by 3D Systems in 1987 as part of their stereolithography printing technology for commercial 3D printers.
 The process used a computer-controlled laser beam and pre-programmed CAD software to create 3D models for rapid prototyping.